BrockDSL/Power-BI-Workflow-and-Online-Service/README.md

 # Introduction to Power BI Service
-In this workshop you will be introduced to the online portion of Power BI known as Power BI Sevice as well as the basic workflow for working on the platform.
+In this workshop attendees will be introduced to the online portion of Power BI known as Power BI Sevice as well as the basic workflow for working on the platform.

+A basic understanding of Power BI is reccomended for this workshop.

 *Estimated workshop length: 1 hour*